-1. Turn the engine off.

-2. Carefully turn the filler cap counterclockwise 1/8 of a turn until it stops.

-3. Pull to remove the cap from the fuel filler pipe.

-4. To install the cap, align the tabs on the cap with the notches on the filler pipe.

-5. Turn the filler cap clockwise 1/8 of a turn until it stops.

-If the "Service Engine Soon/Check Engine" indicator comes on and stays on when you start the engine, the fuel filler cap may not be properly installed.
-Turn off the engine, remove the fuel filler cap and reinstall it being careful to align the cap properly.
+- 1. Turn the engine off. - 2.
+Carefully turn the filler cap counterclockwise 1/8 of a turn until it stops. - 3.
+Pull to remove the cap from the fuel filler pipe. - 4.
+To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
+Turn the filler cap clockwise 1/8 of a turn until it stops. - "Check Fuel Cap" illuminates when the ignition is turned to the ON position to ensure your bulb is working.
+When this light turns on, check the fuel filler cap.
+Continuing to operate the vehicle with the Check Fuel Cap light on, can activate the Service Engine Soon warning.
+When the fuel filler cap is properly re-installed, the light(s) will turn off after a period of normal driving.
+It may take a long period of time for the system to detect an improperly installed fuel filler cap.

-If you must replace the fuel filler cap, replace it with a genuine Ford or Motorcraft part.
-The customer warranty may be void for any damage to the fuel tank or fuel system if a genuine Ford or Motorcraft fuel filler cap is not used.
+If you must replace the fuel filler cap, replace it with a fuel filler cap that is designed for your vehicle.
+The customer warranty may be void for any damage to the fuel tank or fuel system if the correct genuine Ford or Motorcraft fuel filler cap is not used.